 - (i) Inflation: Under inflationary conditions the value of money expressed in terms of its purchasing power over goods and services declines. - (ii) Risk: Having one rupee now is certain where as one rupee receivable tomorrow is less certain.
 That is a bird-in-the-hand principle is most important in the investment decisions. - (iii) Personal Consumption Preference: Many individuals have a strong preference for immediate rather than delayed consumption.
 The promise of a bowl of rice next week counts for little to the starving man. - (iv) Investment Opportunities: Money like any other commodity has a price.
-Given the choice of ₹ 1000/- now or the same account in one year time, it is always preferable to take ₹ 1000/- now, because it could be invested over the next year @ 12% interest, to produce ₹ 1,120/- at the end of year.
-If the risk-free rate of return in 12%, then you would be indifferent in receiving ₹ 1000/- now or ₹1120/- in ones year's time.
-In other words, the present value of ₹1120/- receivable one year hence is ₹1000/-.
+Given the choice of ₹1000 now or the same account in one year time, it is always preferable to take ₹1000 now, because it could be invested over the next year @ 12% interest, to produce ₹1,120 at the end of year.
+If the risk-free rate of return in 12%, then you would be indifferent in receiving ₹1000 now or ₹1120 in ones year's time.
+In other words, the present value of ₹1120 receivable one year hence is ₹1000.

-Present Value:
+Present Value

+Present Value is the current value of a future amount of money or a series of cash flows, calculated at a given interest rate.
 The value of a firm depends upon the net cash inflows generated by the firm assets and also on future returns.
 The amount of cash inflows and risk associated with the uncertainty of future returns forms the basis of valuation.
 To get the present value, cash inflows are to be discounted at the required rate of return i.e., minimum rate expected by the investor to account for their timing and risk.
 The cash inflows and outflows of an investment decision are to be compared at zero time period or at the same value by discounting them at required rate of return.
 The following formula can be used to discount the future inflows of a project to compare with its cash outflows.